NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Dataset Processing and Collection

-\textbf{Preprocessing} In our experiments, we use downscaled and cropped images.
+All images were cropped to remove any artifacts resulting from fish-eye correction then downscale and crop the images.
 Specifically, we resize each image to have a height of 384 pixels while maintaining the aspect ratio, then crop the central region to obtain a 384×384 pixel image.